fodorbalint/locationconnection/README.md

 # Changelog - Location Connection Android
+1.6.3 - 28 October 2020

+Bug fixed: A user with 0% response rate is not displayed correctly.

 1.6.2 - 18 July 2020

 A display glitch was fixed, where the introduction on the profile page may reach the right side of the screen without space.